Ultralight dark matter detection with mechanical quantum sensors: Detection reach and search strategy

 In this section, we study the dark matter detection reach of mechanical sensor arrays.
 Given a specific sensor, environment, and measurement protocol, we have a noise PSD $S_{FF}(\omega)$.
 For simplicity, we will assume that the entirety of the DM sector consists solely of one ultralight field\footnote{This assumption can be relaxed by simply rescaling $F_0 = \sqrt{\rho_{\rm DM}}$ if the dark matter we are probing is a component of the full DM relic or we have local DM density fluctuations.} and take the force of the form in \eqref{forcegeneral}.
 We then obtain a bound on the coupling strength using our force sensitivity \eqref{sensitivity}.
 All told, with $N_{\rm det}$ sensors in the array, our fundamental DM detection reach (i.e. the smallest value of the DM-SM coupling we can detect) is set by \be g = \sqrt{\frac{S_{FF}(\omega_{\phi})}{N_{\rm det} N_g^2 F_0^2 T_{\rm tot}}}. \ee We assume incoherent readout of the individual sensors in the array; as discussed in section \ref{arrays}, coherent readout enhances the denominator by another power of $N_{\rm det}$.

 In \eqref{sensitivity-coupling-long}, the time $T_{\rm tot}$ is an effective total intergration time.
 In general, we assume that our sensors can be operated for some integration time $T_{\rm int}$ set by technical constraints like laser stability, typically on the timescale of hours.
 There are then two basic DM regimes.
 Recall that the DM signal is essentially a coherent, monochromatic force on timescales $T_{\rm coh} \approx 10^6/\omega_{\phi}$ with $\omega_{\phi} = m_{\phi}$ set by the DM mass.
 For low frequency DM, we have $T_{\rm int} < T_{\rm coh}$, so a complete integration run will see a coherent signal.
 For higher-frequency DM candidates, $T_{\rm int} > T_{\rm coh}$, so the signal consists of $N_{\rm bins} = T_{\rm int}/T_{\rm coh}$ bins worth of independent signals.
-These bins can be summed in quadrature, and so we define the effective integration time \be T_{\rm tot} = . \ee
+These bins can be summed in quadrature, and so we define the effective integration time \be T_{\rm tot} = . \ee We note that to scan for signals in bins in this fashion will require some use of template matching algorithms, similar to waveform matching used by LIGO.
+In particular, with sufficiently long integration times, templates will be required to take into account long-wavelength features like the rotation of the sensing setup with respect to the dark matter direction.
+While this can present computational challenges with long integration times, it also enables a mechanism for rejection of backgrounds which do not share the same temporal shape as the expected DM signal.

 In the following, we consider three basic search strategies:

 {\bf Single shot search}.
 The simplest ``strategy'' would be to simply assume a fixed laser power and integrate for $T_{\rm int}$.
 This produces a sensitivity curve which is best at some particular DM mass $m_{\phi}$, i.e. a particular signal frequency $\omega_{\phi}$, namely the frequency at which this laser power corresponds to the SQL.
 For DM masses away from this particular frequency, the resulting sensitivity curve is non-optimal.
 Some examples are given in figure \ref{figure-limits}(a).